Overview of the Soils Report.

 The following are additional soils features provided from other sources.

-When evaluating land the following should be considered.¶Classes and Subclasses:
+When evaluating land the following should be considered.¶Class and Subclass:

 Land capability classification shows, in a general way, the suitability of soils for most kinds of field crops.
 Crops that require special management are excluded.
 The soils are grouped according to their limitations for field crops, the risk of damage if they are used for crops, and the way they respond to management.
 The criteria used in grouping the soils do not include the major and generally expensive land forming that would change slope, depth, or other characteristics of the soils, nor do they include possible but unlikely major reclamation projects.
 Capability classification is not a substitute for interpretations that show suitability and limitations of groups of soils for range land, for woodland, or for engineering purposes.